gear-tech/gear-js/api/README.md

 </details>

 ### Mailbox
-The mailbox contains messages that are waiting for your actions.
+The mailbox contains messages that are waiting for user action.
 #### Read
 To read the mailbox use `api.mailbox.read` method.
 <details>